jonathon-langford/hgcal-linkmapping/README.md

 ### Filling the r/z histograms

 Once a mapping configuration from the `study_mapping` function has been found, the next step is to estimate the amount of truncation that would be needed in each r/z bin in order to stay within the limits given by the hardware.
 This is done using the two files `fluctuation.py` and `fluctuation_postprocess.py`.
-The first, `fluctuation.py` contains the `main` function as well as a function `checkFluctuations` to fill r/z histograms for each bundle in each event (where in practise the histograms are filled 6 times per event due to the six fold symmetry).
+The first, `fluctuation.py` contains the `main` function as well as a function `checkFluctuations` to fill r/z histograms for each bundle in each event (where in practice the histograms are filled 6 times per event due to the six fold symmetry).
 This is run in the following manner:

 - `./fluctuation.py config/fluctuations.yaml`